iq-thegoat/GoatAuth/README.md

 #GoatAuth

+"I just want to clarify that this is a module I made for fun.
+I know it has a lot of problems, but I'm trying to fix as many as I can while growing my basic Python knowledge."

 goatauth is just a simple way to make a SQL auth system without hurting your mind on

 the code is made for dummies not by design but it happens that iam a certifed dummy myself